 ASP 101.
 Solar Systems and Planets.
 3 Hours.

 A classic introductory astronomy course that is a descriptive introduction to modern concepts of the physical nature of the astronomical universe for non-science majors.
 Topics include methods of scientific inquiry, astronomical instrumentation, our solar system, the planets, and extra-solar planets and other solar systems.
-Course Information: This course fulfills a general education requirement at UIS in the area of Physical Science without a Lab.
+Course Information: This course fulfills a general education requirement at UIS in the area of Physical Science without a Lab (IAI Code: P1 906).

 ASP 102.
 Stars and Galaxies.
 3 Hours.

 A classic introductory astronomy course and descriptive introduction to modern concepts of the physical universe for non-science majors.
 Topics include methods of scientific inquiry, telescopes, relativity and modern physics, the Sun, stars, galaxies, and the greater universe.
 Course Information: ASP 101 is NOT a prerequisite for this course.
-This course fulfills a general education requirement at UIS in the area of Physical Science without a Lab.
+This course fulfills a general education requirement at UIS in the area of Physical Science without a Lab (IAI Code: P1 906).

 ASP 103.
 Practical Astronomy Lab.
 1 Hour.

 An introduction to the night sky and modern methods used by astronomers to conduct experiments in astronomy including: navigating the night sky, photometry (visual, PEP and CCD), spectroscopy, and analysis of periodic phenomenon.
 One of the main goals of this class is to give students taking it the skills to become productive contributors to crowd-sourced citizen science efforts.
-Course Information: Prerequisites: Completion of or concurrent enrollment in ASP 101 or ASP 102.
-This course fulfills a general education requirement at UIS in the area of Physical Science with Lab.
+Course Information: This course fulfills a general education requirement at UIS in the area of Physical Science with Lab.

 ASP 104.
 Introduction to Physical Science.
 3 Hours.